Flag of the Commonwealth of Nations

-Today (9th March) is Commonwealth Day.
+Today 9 March 2015 is Commonwealth Day.

-The current flag for the Commonwealth of Nations was introduced just 16 months ago (November 2013) and contained a number of small but significant changes made to the original flag – first adopted on 26th March 1976.
+It contained a number of small but significant changes to the original flag, first adopted on 26 March 1976.

 Three year earlier at the Commonwealth Heads of Government Meeting in Ottawa, Canada, the 1976-version was developed from, of all things, car pennants.
 Arnold Smith (the first Commonwealth Secretary-General) and then-Canadian Prime Minister Pierre Trudeau are credited with the flag’s initiative.